 Together’s Lead Trustee for Whistleblowing is David Shakespeare.

 You can read more about David and our other Trustees here.

 Who is Together’s Management Team Lead for Whistleblowing?

-Together’s Management Team Lead for Whistleblowing is Jo Winstanley, our Director of People and Organisational Development.
+Together’s Management Team Lead for Whistleblowing is Linda Bryant, our Chief Executive.

-You can read more about Jo and the rest of our Management Team here.
+You can read more about our Management Team here.

 How can I contact Together with any whistleblowing queries or concerns?

 If you have any questions or concerns about whistleblowing related to Together and our services, please contact:

 020 7780 7300